 Wall Street and Orderville Canyon Confluence – 2.5 miles

 About a mile upstream is the Wall Street marker.
 At this point, you will notice the canyon walls get much closer together, and the feeling of awe and wonder take over.
 It is an otherworldly feeling when you’re there.
 Orderville Canyon joins on the right and offers a 0.5-mile detour to Veiled Falls for those who want to check that site off their list.

 Big Spring – 5 miles

 From the confluence, you can go about 2.5 miles more along the Virgin River until you reach Big Spring.
 It’s at this point that day hikers must turn around and go back.
 Anyone who wants to travel further must get a permit.
-You can find out about that here.

 In its entirety, this day hike takes about 2-4 hours depending on how fast you go and how many times you stop for breaks.